freddie-mae/freddie-mae/README.md

-- 👋 Hi, I’m Mae (Freddie is my nickname - only if we get on!!), a self-taught Front-End Developer based in London UK.
+- 👋 Hi, I’m Mae (Freddie is my nickname), a self-taught Front-End Developer based in London UK.
 - 👀 I’m interested in Front-End development using Vue.js, React and UX/UI Design, FinTech and Ecommerce.
-- 🌱 I’m currently learning Python and Java (and forever learning JavaScript!!)
+- 🌱 I’m currently learning Python and Java, (and forever learning JavaScript!!)
 - 💞️ I’m looking to collaborate on open source projects to add to my portfolio, and collab with back-end devs to create something we can both benefit from.
 - 📫 How to reach me - follow my journey and thoughts on switching careers on twitter @freddiem_codes